JuliaLang/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

    Display an informational message.
+Argument ``msg`` is a string describing the information to be displayed.

 .. function:: warn(msg)

    ..
 Docstring generated from Julia source

    Display a warning.
+Argument ``msg`` is a string describing the warning to be displayed.

 .. function:: @printf([io::IOStream], "%Fmt", args...)